patricia-9000/eccsmith/README.md

 ## Running

 Run the `eccsmith` executable located in the `build` directory.
-After finishing a run, you can find a `fuzz-summary.json` that contains the information found in the `stdout.log` in a machine-processable format.
+After finishing a run, you can find a `fuzz-summary.json` that contains the information from the log file in a machine-processable format.
 In case you passed the `--sweeping` flag, you can additionally find a `sweep-summary-*.json` file that contains the information of the sweeping pass.

 ### Supported Parameters